-Among other things, Donna and I talked about our families and our homes.
+Among other things, Stella and I talked about our families and our homes.
 With the exception of the two families from New Zealand, none of us knew each other before arriving on Israeli soil.
 Getting to know this special group of like-minded people from 8 nations, all of whom heard God’s whistle calling us to the Land, has been a most important and fascinating part of our education.

-Bella Coola is where Donna makes her home.
+Bella Coola is where Stella makes her home.
 Bella Coola, British Columbia, is a small community of 2000 residents nestled in a green, lush valley.
 It is a valley blessed with beautiful waterfalls, majestic views, deep rich soil, cool pure water, blue skies, tall green trees, and wildlife wandering into your yard.

 You can see the struggle, can’t you?
 Compared to Bella Coola, the land of Israel is….well….less….desirable.
-In Bella Coola, you do not have to conserve water by not flushing each and every time… or by wetting yourself down and stopping the shower while you lather up or wash your hair before turning the water back on to finish your shower.
+In Bella Coola, you do not have to conserve water by not flushing each and every time… or by wetting yourself down and turning off the water while you lather up or wash your hair before turning it back on to finish your shower.
 In Bella Coola, a cool breeze invigorates you and green is not a color you have to struggle to find.
 In Bella Coola, construction does not require weeks upon weeks of hard labor and the use of heavy equipment to dig down through unending rock.
 In Bella Coola, you do not need to shake the sand out of your shoes when you reach your destination and in Bella Coola, you do not feel you need a shower when you arrive at that destination.